mosip/documentation/docs/helm-charts.md

 ```

 ## Active branches
-Branches of `mosip-helm` chart that are being updated now are listed below.
-Previous versions are frozen.
+Branches of `mosip-helm` chart that are being actively update are listed below.
+Other branches are assumed to be frozen.
 Make sure any changes are reflected in these branches (if applicable).
 * `1.2.0.1`
 * `develop`